Muskegon, Michigan: Media

-Infrastructure

 Transportation

 Public transportation is provided by the Muskegon Area Transit System (MATS – "The Shore Line"), which operates nine bus routes, three trolley routes, and a paratransit system.
-MATS and Greyhound serve the Herman Ivory Passenger Terminal.
+MATS serves the Herman Ivory Passenger Terminal.

 MATS operates the Muskegon Trolley Company.
-Three routes cover north side, south side, and downtown; each trolley stops at 11 locations, including Hackley and Hume Historic Site, USS Silversides, and Muskegon State Park.
-(Memorial Day through Labor Day, daily; no trips during special events.)
+Three routes cover the north side, south side, and downtown; each trolley stops at 11 locations, including Hackley and Hume Historic Site, USS Silversides, and Muskegon State Park.

+Greyhound Lines operated out of downtown Muskegon for many years as the end point of their cross-state route along I-96 to Detroit.
+Services were suspended during the severe downturn in travel during the COVID Pandemic of 2020.
+While regional bus carrier Indian Trails picked up the bulk of Greyhound’s former Michigan services, no intercity coach service has been restored to Muskegon as of 2025.

-Commercial air service is currently provided by United Express operating regional jet flights on behalf of United Airlines at Muskegon County Airport (MKG), with nonstop service to Chicago O'Hare Airport.
+Commercial air service is currently provided by Denver Air Connection operating regional jet flights at Muskegon County Airport (MKG), with nonstop service to Chicago O'Hare Airport.
 Other airlines provide passenger service via the Gerald R. Ford International Airport (GRR) in Grand Rapids.

-Muskegon is the eastern port of the Lake Express High Speed Car Ferry that crosses Lake Michigan to Milwaukee, Wisconsin offering three roundtrips a day in the summer, and two roundtrips in the fall.
-There are many bike paths being built around the area.
+Muskegon is the eastern port of the Lake Express High-Speed Car Ferry that crosses Lake Michigan to Milwaukee, Wisconsin offering three roundtrips a day in the summer, and two roundtrips in the fall.

-CSX Transportation, along with the Michigan Shore Railway, provide rail service for many of Muskegon's industries.
-Rail passenger services ended in the 1960s.
-The nearest passenger rail available is via Amtrak in nearby Holland or Grand Rapids.